Help if you are an unpaid carer

 If you are caring for someone who is not getting a disability benefit

-See Help for ill health and disability to see if they may qualify.
+See to see if they may qualify.

 If you are affected by the benefit cap

-This is because their benefit entitlement may be reduced if you get CA or CSP (although it is not affected if you are not paid CA or CSP but just establish an underlying entitlement to CA or CSP) or if you get the UC carer element.
+This is because their benefit entitlement may be reduced if you get CA or CSP (although it is not affected if you are not paid CA or CSP but just establish an underlying entitlement to CA or CSP) or if you get the UC carer element. | Welfare Benefits and Tax Credits Handbook (for subscribers):

 GOV.UK: